willcforte/gtweb/content/about/index.md

 ## About GTWeb

-The idea for my website, GTWeb, started as a place to put the log for the Robotics Gifted & Talented program that I will be taking next year.
+The idea for my website, GTWeb, started as a place to put the log for my senior-year Robotics Gifted & Talented program.
 I now intend for it to serve as a platform to share what I am passionate about and pursue in all of my extracurricular studies.
 I hope to use it to connect and collaborate with like-minded peers, post fun projects, and develop a portfolio.

 <br>